zendesk/active_record_shards/README.md

 ## Debugging

-Show if a query went to master or replica in the logs:
+Show if a query went to primary or replica in the logs:

 ```Ruby
 require 'active_record_shards/sql_comments'